Seawind 1370

 The coachroof will fit 1900W of solar, more than they currently fit on the 1600.
 With an option for lithium batteries from Mastervolt, you can provide all of the power you need by running your engines every now and then to top up your batteries.
 This includes being able to run stuff like A/C, induction stove tops, electric oven and a microwave.

-The standard power unit is twin Yanmar 40HP sail drives with an option to upgrade to 45HP, and maybe even 57s which have the same block size as the 45s.
+The standard power unit is twin Yanmar 40HP sail drives with an option to upgrade to 57HP, which have the same block size as their 45s.
 It’s worth the upgrade as you’ll get the same boat speed with less revs and with a lower fuel burn for a minimal weight penalty.

 Is there an option for daggerboards?